nucypher/nucypher/docs/source/guides/staking_guide.rst

 NuCypher Staking Guide
 =======================

-Participation in staking nucypher is two divided into two primary roles: "Staker" and "Worker":
+Participation in staking nucypher is divided into two primary roles: "Staker" and "Worker":
 The account which holds NU tokens and manages stakes is called a "Staker", and the account which participates in the network as an Ursula node is called "Worker".
-The recommended configuration that StakeHolder and Worker have separate Ethereum accounts: Staker controlled by a hardware wallet, and Worker by software wallet.
+The recommended configuration is that StakeHolder and Worker have separate Ethereum accounts: Staker controlled by a hardware wallet, and Worker by a software wallet.

-Note: While it is possible to use the same account, It is highly recommended that the Staker and Worker have separate Ethereum accounts: Staker controlled by a hardware wallet, and Worker by software.
+Note: While it is possible to use the same account, it is highly recommended that the Staker and Worker have separate Ethereum accounts: Staker controlled by a hardware wallet, and Worker by a software wallet.

 All staking-related operations done by Staker are performed through the ``nucypher stake`` command: